Let Us Help

 - We realistically valued these liabilities, noting that asbestos claims from females not expected to peak until c2028

 - TargetCo had significantly underestimated the extent, leading to a purchase price adjustment to enable the acquisition to proceed

 Information asymmetry: unwarranted price increases

-- The underlying insurer charge premiums to the retailer (which are passed on to the customer with additional commission etc),
+The underlying insurer charges premiums to the retailer (which are passed on to the customer with additional commission etc)

 Why it matters to Insurance Buyers: think like an insurer!

 - Solvency II’s fundamental principle is that insurers should charge sufficient premium what could happen over the policy term, rather than what has actually happened in the past (e.g. the past loss ratios/claim ratios).

 - Thus saying “I’m a good risk (because I’ve had few claims in the past)” is meaningless under Solvency II